ebjornset/DryGen/docs/examples/mermaid-er-diagram-details.md

 menubar: examples_menu
 hero_height: is-fullwidth
 ---
-### About these examples
-TODO...

-All these examples uses an oversimplified example of an ordering system, and are generated from this C# code:
+These examples shows how you can control the property and method information from your C# types that's included in your Mermaid Class diagrams.
+Here we use an oversimplified model of an ordering system, and are generated from this C# code:
 <details>
 ```csharp
 using Microsoft.EntityFrameworkCore;